 The Vehicle Technologies Office (VTO) supports the development of individual fuel-efficient technologies, as well as the work to integrate them into a vehicle.

 To integrate and test vehicle components and subsystems, DOE's national laboratories use hardware-in-the-loop systems that emulate vehicle environments with realistic control system interfaces and interactions.
-For example, researchers could test a real engine in an engine-in-the-loop environment in a variety of hybrid electric vehicle architectures.
-This test would use virtual models representing the battery pack, the electric traction motor, the transmission, and the generator.
+For example, researchers can test a real engine in an engine-in-the-loop environment interacting with a variety of hybrid electric vehicle architectures.
+This testing uses virtual models representing the battery pack, the electric traction motor, the transmission, and the generator.

-Although researchers supported by VTO evaluate new technologies, identify those with the greatest promise, and determine their benefits, they do not build the actual vehicles.
-Using this data, vehicle manufacturers choose which technologies they want to integrate into their offerings.
-To continually improve and better understand the technology, VTO works with industry to test, collect, and publish data from vehicles that are currently on the market.
+Although researchers supported by VTO evaluate new technologies, identify those with the greatest promise, and determine their benefits, they do not build vehicles for the market.
+Rather, vehicle manufacturers choose which technologies they want to integrate into their offerings.
+To continually improve and better understand how technologies work in full vehicles, VTO works with industry to test, collect, and publish both laboratory and on-road data from vehicles that are currently on the market.

-VTO collaborates with Idaho National Laboratory and the automotive industry to develop test procedures to measure real-world vehicle performance.
-These procedures are specific to a type of technology, such as light-duty plug-in hybrid electric vehicles or natural gas transit buses.
+The testing follows established procedures to measure real-world vehicle performance.
+VTO collaborates with Idaho National Laboratory and the automotive industry to develop these procedures, which are specific to a type of technology, such as light-duty plug-in hybrid electric vehicles or natural gas transit buses.
 However, they are applicable to any model or manufacturer using that technology.
 They provide a reliable way for laboratories to measure vehicle characteristics and for fleets to consistently compare results.

 VTO has supported the development of test procedures for these vehicle and fuel technologies: